 Last week I started a new gardening series here on Threads & Blooms.
 As I mentioned in my first post of the series, having a background in landscape and floral design, I have an appreciation for plants and their use from two perspectives.
-My goal with this series is to share with you my own gardening journey as I make my own cutting garden and talk about some of my favourite perennials and shrubs to use in the garden and why.
-The plants I share here are going to be ones that are great in any viewing garden (low maintenance, multi-seasonal interest) and also have the added bonus of providing great cut flowers for use in floral design.
+My goal with this series is to share with you my own gardening journey and talk about some of my favourite perennials and shrubs to use in the garden and why.
+The plants in this post are ones that are great in any viewing garden (low maintenance, multi-seasonal interest) and also have the added bonus of providing great cut flowers for use in floral design.
 A double win in my books!

-Using plants from the garden in your floral arrangements gives you an opportunity to use materials that may not be available at your local wholesaler.
-These different materials are what make your work stand out as different from the norm.
-With the first post in this series we focused on flowering shrubs and this week we are looking at perennials for the cutting garden.
+Using plants from the garden in your floral arrangements gives you an opportunity to use materials that may not be available at your local wholesaler or florist.
+As a florist, these different materials are what makes your work stand out as different from the norm.
+With the first post in this series I focused on flowering shrubs and this week I’m looking at perennials for the cutting garden.
 Perennials, like shrubs, are plants that will come back year after year without you having to dig up tubers, store bulbs, or start seeds indoors.
 It’s a low maintenance way of growing your own flowers.
 The plants that I share here will provide you with nice texture, form, and seasonal interest which is just what I like to achieve through plant material in a garden.

 I love hellebores.
 They are NOT hella-boring as Dan likes to call them.
 Although, I admit that there are a few downsides to them in the garden (erm, maybe not the best one to start with…oops!).
-They are a small plant that doesn’t cover a great deal of area (therefore more $$) and they have little visual interest besides the time they are in bloom.
+They are a small plant that doesn’t cover a great deal of area and they have little visual interest besides the time they are in bloom.
 However, they are so darn pretty and one of the first spring flowers to bloom in the spring.
 For those simple reasons I plant them and love them anyway!
-They’re like that naughty kid in the class that can do everything wrong and still be the teacher’s pet, you know?!
-However, the good thing about hellebore is that they are a perennial so you plant them once and they do their thing each spring and look damn good while doing it.
+The good thing about hellebore is that they are a perennial so you plant them once and they do their thing each spring and look darn good while doing it.

 Ah peonies.
 Everyone’s favourite!
 For the few weeks that the peonies bloom each year they are worth it for their flowers – to cut and use or to just visually enjoy in the garden.
 Unfortunately, peonies also die back to nothing in the winter so I suggest planting them in a spot in the garden that will not feel too bare when it is just dirt for the colder months.
 From a cut flower perspective, once the flowers are finished, their greenery is excellent in bouquets and centrepieces.
 Peony leaves are long lasting and have a nice deep green colour.
 To boot, there are so many beautiful varieties of peony that you can plant in your garden – ones that you won’t find at your local supermarket during peony season!